merenlab/merenlab.org/_posts/anvio/2018-07-23-microbial-omics-workshop.md

-    The number of samples in which crassphage was detected: 80 The number of samples in which crassphage wasn't detected: 240 The number of taxons is 273
+    The number of samples in which crassphage was detected: 80 The number of samples in which crassphage wasn't detected: 240
-    The number of qualifying taxons is 69

 Ok, so there a lot more negative samples than positive samples.